publitas/docs/source/js.md

 };
 ```

 To access the Publitas.com JavaScript API you need to inject JavaScript code into the Viewer.
-This can be achieved using the code injection field in your group settings.
+This can be achieved using the code injection field in your group or publication settings.
 The basic usage is shown to the right.
 Please make sure to wrap it in a `<script>` tag when setting it in the header.

 The arguments passed to this function are